Pallet Stretch Wrap

 1. Choose the proper pallet.

-The pallet should be strong enough to hold loads and large enough so your shipment does not hang over the edges of the pallet.
-Always avoid pallets with protruding nails and broken boards.
+Select a pallet that is in excellent shape.
+The pallet should be strong enough to hold loads and large enough, so your shipment does not hang over the edges of the pallet.
+Ensure your pallet is sturdy and always avoid using pallets that have protruding nails or broken boards.
+The pallet should be the correct size to accommodate your items.

 2. Stack your shipment on the pallet.